-While we see no issue with this statute as a whole, we think the mention of "human immunodeficiency virus and any commonly contracted sexually transmitted disease" is repetitive, unnecessary, and only furthers stigma for people living with HIV.
-Since HIV is an STD, there is no reason to list both of these items out separately, and we recommend amending this to remove the unnecessary mention of HIV in the above quoted phrase.
+First, we think the mention of "human immunodeficiency virus and any commonly contracted sexually transmitted disease" is repetitive, unnecessary, and only furthers stigma for people living with HIV.
+Since HIV is an STD, there is no reason to list both of these items out separately.
+We recommend amending this phrase so that it just reads "any commonly contracted sexually transmitted disease."